 So, what did the Relax-A-Cizor bear do, then?
 Without stopping to get dressed, he sped into the hall, bounded up the stairs, and burst through the door onto the roof.
 When he got there, what did he intend to do?
 To this day, I haven’t got the slightest clue!
 Identify the burglar, I guess.
 The role of superhero had gone to my head.
 Adrenaline was flowing through my veins.
 And I was not the slightest bit afraid.

-But there was nothing to be seen on that vast plateau of emptiness in the middle of Manhattan, except me.
+But there was nothing to be seen on that vast plateau of emptiness in the middle of Manhattan, except me in my birthday suit.
 The intruder had already disappeared from view.
 I deduced that he ran through one of the doors on an adjacent roof, from whence, no doubt, he came.
 I would have liked to think he realized that he had awakened a ferocious beast, whose fierce and furious reaction surprised both himself and me!
 And therefore, he would not come back again.
 As far as I could tell, he never did.
 There was nothing we could do about this incident, except hope for the best, and not call the police.

 Meanwhile, Boutique Fantastique was growing.
 Our friend John Ferguson whom I met at Austen Display, and went into business on his own, was enjoying considerable success; more that we were, anyway.
 He was making pleasant decorative items, the kind that many people wanted, while we were making esoteric make believe and "out of it" antiques.
 John had a whole stable of workers; some had left Austin Display to work for him.
 Now, he introduced us to his “reps,” Ross Haber.
 They had an impressive showroom at 225 Fifth Avenue, the Gift Building.
 And they became our reps as well.
 They displayed and took orders on the things we made, for which they charged a commission of 20%.